 The program will emphasize creating and leveraging open source technology and architecture.
 Intellectual property rights asserted by proposers are strongly encouraged to be aligned with open source regimes.
-Additionally, to promote collaboration and to facilitate evaluation, datasets constructed or utilized by any performer must be made available to all performers within the program.
+Additionally, components for (1) input processing, (2) Machine Translation, and (3) visualization are designed to be shared resources and should be made available to the program as a whole.
+Finally, to promote collaboration and to facilitate evaluation, datasets constructed or utilized by any performer must be made available to all performers within the program.
+Potential offerors should refer to Section VII(C) regarding Associate Contractor Agreement for more information.